SalmonSlack/squish-plus/README.md

 If you enjoyed using this mod or want to show support, sharing this or dropping me a comment on my socials to let me know what you think would mean a lot!
 I may expand on this mod or try and make mods like this for other games in the future if people like this one!

-Additionally, feel free to drop your ideas / suggestions in the [Suggestion Box](https://docs.google.com/forms/d/e/1FAIpQLSeuePsSO4BMknEjBYRGoRFhKumwEI3iSRrT0Q-Wg1yKnvOHGg/viewform?usp=header), and you might just see them show up on the [Trello Board](https://trello.com/b/89uM80j1/squish) for a future update!

 Finally, I want to end off this section with a big thanks to `YOU` for checking out this mod!
 SM64 holds a special place in my heart, and getting to share this with the wonderful community I've been a part of for so many years is a wonderful feeling!
 <br/><br/>